lewislbr/gss/README.md

 ## Contributing

 This project started as a way to learn and to solve a need I had.
-If you think it can be improved in any way, you are very welcome to contribute!
+It is currently deprecated.